raptor764/SOFE3980U-Lab5/README.md

 ### Task 1
 - Download the [Great Expectations Task 1 Notebook]()
 - Follow the instructions in there.
-- In your report, explain the three expectations you used.
+- In your report, explain the three expectations you used and their relevance to the dataset.